avajs/test/README.md

 You don't need to use this package.
 Check out [AVA](https://avajs.dev/) instead.

 And yes, we know you can alias dependencies.
-Unfortunately npm doesn't install bin stubs for aliases.
+Unfortunately it confuses `npx ava`, so a wrapper package with a differently named bin stub is preferrable.